Beaver Dunes Park

+The Oklahoma Panhandle is the driest part of the state, and is semi-arid (below 20 in annual rainfall), a condition sometimes conducive in certain conditions to particulate matter formed by natural processes (such as erosion and deposition) remaining as loose sand and forming dunes instead of integrating with soil.

 There are legends regarding strange occurrences at this place, going back to Spanish explorers.
 Coronado’s journal cites three of his men disappearing into flashes of green light while exploring the tract.
 There is a separate legend about the area being a UFO crash site.
 The location, which has been compared to the Bermuda Triangle, has been referred to as “Shaman’s Portal.”

 The tract was once a state park.
 The State of Oklahoma announced in 2011 that the park would be closed at the end of Summer that year as a budget-cutting measure.
 Laurie Anderson of Beaver, Oklahoma protested to keep it open.
 The dunes were saved from closure shortly thereafter.
 On August 15, 2011, the park ownership was formally transferred to the City of Beaver.